Quot-scheme limit of Fubini-Study metrics and Donaldson's functional for vector bundles: Quot-scheme limit of Fubini--Study metrics

 so that the limit $t \to + \infty$ corresponds to $T \to 0$, which makes it easier for us to compare the limit $t \to + \infty$ to the description of the Quot-scheme limit as a central fibre, as presented in Lemma \ref{llimquotsch}.
-In this description, we have
+In this description, for each $\sigma \in \mathcal{X}_{\mathbb{Q}}$ we may write